xu-kj/leetcode.python/interviews/2023_10_23 Meta Code Puzzle/l2/q1/README.md

-# Director of Photography (Chapter 1)
+# Director of Photography (Chapter 2)

 Note:
-Chapter 2 is a harder version of this puzzle.
+Chapter 1 is an easier version of this puzzle.
-The only difference is a larger constraint on `N`.
+The only difference is a smaller constraint on `N`.

 A photography set consists of `N` cells in a row, numbered from `1` to `N` in order,